Training-and-Placement-Materials/assignment-4/README.md

-# assignment-3
+# assignment-4
-Assignment 3 of Training and Placement.
-Improvement over the previous management system with quiz features.
+Assignment 4 of Training and Placement.
+Uses MySQL for storing data.

 ### Features
 - Registration functionality (Atleast 10 fields for data)